How to Grow Rose Plant from the Stem Cutting

 Steps to Plant a cutting

-- Make a sharp cut at 45-degree angle, its best to make a cut just below the leaf node.
-Scratch the lower green portion with the help of razor or blade.
+Make a sharp cut at a 45-degree angle, its best to make a cut just below the leaf node.
+Scratch the lower green portion with the help of a razor or blade.

 Tools needed for making plant cutting